Hilary0405/holbertonschool-low_level_programming/functions_nested_loops/README.md

 This function print the last digit of a number

 # Task 8 : Im federal agent Jack Bauer, and today is the longest day ofml

+# Task 9 : Learn your times table
+This function print the 9 times table